Congratulations Grant Recipients

 - Proposed budget and budget justification – Grants may be used for research travel, data collection, incentives for participants, transcription, equipment, and miscellaneous expenses such as software and books.
 Funds cannot be used for salaries, research assistants, tuition and fees, or institutional indirect costs.
 Funded projects will be required to submit records of expenses to ACPA as part of the final grant reports.
 The budget should include a justification not to exceed one page.

 - Biosketch – Brief biographies of the PI and others directly working on the grant.

 - Institutional Review Board (IRB) approval – The researchers are responsible for completing all institutional review board procedures from the PI’s university as well as for any other campuses included in the research process.
 The proposal must include a brief description of the institution’s IRB process and the timeline for submitting the research proposal for review.

-Grant funds will be provided to the PI in the full amount awarded.
-The PI will provide receipts for all expenditures, a mid-year report on the budget and research project (Monday, May 2, 2022 deadline), and a final report and budget at the end of the research funding year.
+Grant funds will be provided to the PI in the full amount.
+The PI will provide receipts for all expenditures, a mid-year report on the budget and research project (Monday, May 1, 2023 deadline), and a final report and budget at the end of the research funding year.

 Susan D. Longerbeam

 University of Louisville

 Contribution of Student Affairs Preparation Programs to Undergraduate Student Success: Influences of Mentoring on Campus Racial Climate and Sense of Belonging

 University of Binghamton

 Engaging Cross-Cultural Impressions: An Exploration of Student Affairs Practices in the Gulf Region